The final exam is cumulative. In addition to the concepts

 - Write a Student class that stores information for a Swarthmore student.

-The class should include the following instance variables:
+The class should include the following data fields (or instance variables):

 - id, an integer identifier for the student